mackstann/htpicker/README.markdown

 a webpage, such as reading the contents of a directory on the filesystem, or executing a program to play a file.

-HTPicker also doesn't care about your screen resolution or anything else related to your video setup, any more than Firefox or Chrome or MPlayer would.
+htpicker also doesn't care about your screen resolution or anything else related to your video setup, any more than Firefox or Chrome or MPlayer would.

 To do